C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/README.md

 **Information & Intelligence regarding the Missing Person (MP) that goes deeper that just Basic Subject Information**

 What to do ✅ :
-- Submit Unique physical identifiers (e.g. tattoos, scars, piercings) ⚠️ If any of these are mentionned in the press or a Police report, it's **not a valid submission.**
+- Submit Unique physical identifiers (e.g. tattoos, scars, piercings) ⚠️ If any of these are mentioned in the press or a Police report, it's **not a valid submission.**
 - Medical issues/conditions.
 Can be physical or psychological.
-(Not mentionned in the press or Police reports), you may actually find family or friends talking about this on social media.
+(Not mentioned in the press or Police reports), you may actually find family or friends talking about this on social media.
 Could even be a post such as "Well {The MP} changed a lot recently, he started really abusing drugs and was being weird, and having bad thoughts and incoherent words)
-- Licence Plate, make and model of the MP's car (Not mentionned in the press or Police reports)
+- Licence Plate, make and model of the MP's car (Not mentioned in the press or Police reports)
 - Evidence of the Missing Person no longer missing (This could be a post by a family member saying the MP has been found or press or even the Police)
 - Evidence of the Missing Person having passed away.
 (Press, family, Police records, Grave finder websites)
 - Previous reports about the MP (Press and Police reports are accepted and this is the only instance in which Trace Labs judges and staff will accept a submission, the MP may have been mentioned years ago as having ran away and then found)